Good Cholesterol vs. Bad Cholesterol: What You Need To Know

 There are many lifestyle factors that can impact your cholesterol levels.
 To prevent or lower cholesterol levels, make sure to get routine exercise and eat heart-healthy foods, such as fresh produce, whole grains and lean meats (e.g., chicken and fish).

+If you have high cholesterol, it may be time to make an appointment with a cardiologist, especially if you have a family history of heart disease.
 The best way to prevent and treat high cholesterol is to work with a trusted cardiologist that understands your unique heart health.
-Start your journey to lasting heart health today.